 An example of a number sequence that is not acceptable in such tests is [2,7,1,8,?], where the answer is 2, that being the next number in the base 10 expression of the transcendental number e.
 This is clearly not culture-invariant, as it tests knowledge instead of reasoning.

-Well, it happens that computers can handle both of these classes of problems, so are able to take non-verbal IQ tests.
+Testing a computer's IQWell, it happens that computers can handle both of these classes of problems, so are able to take non-verbal IQ tests.
 The tests are not based on speed of completion - the assumption is that some people will never figure out some of the answers.
 Neither will the computers.

 Recent programs which handle these types of problems generally score below 100.
 Claes Strannegård, researcher at the Gothenburg Department of Philosophy, Linguistics and Theory of Science, recently achieved a breakthrough by deciding to design a smarter program, one which was designed with a model of certain traits of human psychology as well as pattern recognition algorithms.
 "We're trying to make programs that can discover the same types of patterns that humans see." he says.